jasim/jsfoo-talk-learning-to-learn-reason/main.md

 "perfection".

 Reason functions are more "perfect" than functions written in Javascript.
-The word "perfection" in this context comes from a talk given by Prof. Xavier Leroy, the author of OCaml.
+I'm using the word "perfection" here, based on a talk given by Prof. Xavier Leroy, who is a programming languages researcher and also the author OCaml

 :::

 ---

-> The one that does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
+> (a perfect program is) The one that does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
 The kind of perfection that you can get from mathematical definitions, which software is to a large extent, or from philosophical concepts.

 <sub><sup>"In search of software perfection", by Dr. Xavier Leroy, author of OCaml</sub></sup>

 ::: notes

-"A perfect function does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
+"A perfect program does exactly what it should do, no more, no less, every time, with perfect reliability, and forever.
 The kind of perfection that you can get from mathematical definitions, which software is to a large extent, or from philosophical concepts."

-Let's first try to apply that notion to functions written in Javascript.
+What can that mean in the context of our day-to-day programming work?
+Let's take a look.

 :::